 One of the most common remedies is aloe vera.
 It has anti-inflammatory properties and aids in rehydrating the skin.
 After that first day or two, after your sunburn doesn’t hurt, I would recommend using the Honey & Aloe Vera body scrub.
-This gentle scrub exfoliates the skin without causing any discomfort and locking in moisure.
+This gentle scrub exfoliates the skin without causing any discomfort and locking in moisture.

 The other natural remedy I would recommend throughout your sunburn is Moringa Oil.
 You can apply this oil to the skin as much as needed.
-Especially during the stages that your sunburn is pealing.
+Especially during the stages that your sunburn is peeling.
 It is extremely moisturizing because it contains fatty acids.